awsdocs/aws-go-developer-guide/doc_source/s3-example-creating-buckets.rst

 .. literalinclude:: example_code/s3/s3_delete_objects.go
    :lines: 43-48

-Call :sdk-go-api-deep:`DeleteObjects <service/s3/#S3.DeleteObjects>`,
-passing in the names of the bucket and objects to delete.
+Create the list of objects to delete from the command-line arguments and call :sdk-go-api-deep:`DeleteObjects <service/s3/#S3.DeleteObjects>`, passing in the names of the bucket and the list of objects to delete.
 If an error occurs, call ``exitErrorf``.
 If no error occurs, inform the user that the objects were deleted.